gitrdm/ragms02/README.md

    - The `examples/bulk_ingest.py` script automatically loads `.ragignore` and skips ignored files/directories.

 3. **File Watcher:**
-   - The `examples/watch_with_ragignore.py` script demonstrates using the same ignore logic for real-time event filtering.
+   - The `examples/watch_with_ragignore.py` and `examples/watch_exclude_examples_dir.py` scripts both demonstrate using the same ignore logic for real-time event filtering, powered by `.ragignore`.

 4. **Custom Patterns:**
    - Add any additional patterns to `.ragignore` to exclude them from both ingestion and watching.